wing5wong/artisan-whs-static/source/_events/2026-03-18_quiz-night.md

 Quiz Night is coming !
 Start organising your team - maximum of five people.

 Watch this space for details.

+*Mrs Hardcastle
+Teacher in charge*